tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

     return Image.fromarray(array)
 {% endhighlight %}

-the above function will convert array to image. if deprocessing is true it will first deprocess vgg preprocessing and then convert array to image
+the above function will convert an array to an image. if deprocessing is true it will first deprocess vgg preprocessing and then convert array to image

 {% highlight python linenos %}